mbykovskyy/spritey/_posts/2011-12-10-highest-fit-packing-algorithm.markdown

 - algorithm
 ---

 This algorithm is something I'm very proud of.
-When I started doing Spritey I didn't know if I would be able to write a packing algorithm that can compete with other packing tools.
+When I started working on Spritey I didn't know if I would be able to write a packing algorithm that can compete with other packing tools.
 But after comparing the results with my favourite [Sprite Sheet Packer][sprite_packer] I was amazed to see that Spritey does not only pack sprites faster but it's also  more efficient with a larger number of sprites.
 Here are just a few examples of what Spritey can do.

 ![][sprite_sheet_1]